dailybruin/the-stack/_posts/2021-11-19-carbon-neutrality.md

   - /css/posts/carbon-neutrality/app.css
 ---

-From raging wildfires to damaging droughts, the effects of climate change can be felt around the globe.
-Climate change, which is also responsible for the rise of sea levels and global temperatures, poses an unprecedented challenge with extensive scientific research pointing at one main cause: the overwhelming release of carbon emissions into the atmosphere from human activity.
+From raging wildfires (CQ 2) to damaging droughts (CQ 3) to record-breaking heat waves (CQ 4), the effects of climate change can be felt around the globe.
+Climate change poses an unprecedented challenge with extensive scientific research pointing at one main cause: the release of greenhouse gases, which include carbon dioxide, methane and ​​chlorofluorocarbons, into the atmosphere from human activity (CQ 5).

 The University of California has long been working to make improvements in the field of sustainability.
-In November 2013, UC pledged to be completely carbon neutral by the year 2025 through the Carbon Neutrality Initiative announced by President Janet Napolitano.
-The effort committed all ten UC campuses to emit net zero greenhouse gasses from their buildings and university vehicles.
-Achieving this goal would make the University of California the first major university system to do so.
+In November 2013, UC pledged to be carbon neutral by the year 2025 through the Carbon Neutrality Initiative (CQ 6).
+Achieving this goal would make the University of California the first major university system to do so (CQ 6).

-Carbon neutrality is the idea that any greenhouse gas emissions released by an organization is balanced by the same amount of emissions removed from the atmosphere, achieving net zero emissions.
-As it is impossible for an organization to produce zero emissions, net zero is a more viable goal as an organization can balance their emissions through offsetting, the funding of carbon dioxide saving.
-The UC’s goal of reaching carbon neutrality is synonymous with funding carbon offsets.

-Common examples of carbon offsetting include reforestation, renewable energy projects, and landfill management.
-In 2019, the UC campuses have funded the Ozone Depleting Substances (ODS) Projects, which provides methods to quantify greenhouse gas emissions associated with damaging the ozone layer to discover their sources and destroy them, and U.S Forest Projects, which includes reforestation and improved forest management.

-Since the initial announcement of the Carbon Neutrality Initiative, the University of California has taken several next steps through forming different councils, committees, and programs to advise and engage UC in its efforts.
-Each of the individual campuses have also moved forward on their own with different strategies and plans.
+Becoming carbon neutral means that the total amount of carbon emissions from an organization is balanced with the amount of carbon offsets that the organization funds, and thus net carbon emissions are zero (CQ 7).
+Some types of carbon offsetting include reforestation, renewable energy projects and landfill management (CQ 8).

+In 2019, the UC campuses funded carbon offsets (CQ 9) through the Ozone Depleting Substances Projects (CQ 10) and U.S. Forest Projects (CQ 11).

-Nurit Katz, the Chief Sustainability Officer for UCLA, is the Climate Action Plan Lead for UCLA and believes that the University of California is firmly committed to meeting their milestone.
+Nurit Katz, the Chief Sustainability Officer for UCLA (CQ 12), says that the University of California is firmly committed to meeting their milestone.

-“As the University works to accomplish that goal, we will continue to challenge ourselves by harnessing the best available science and technology to achieve greater carbon reductions,” Katz said in an emailed statement.
+“As the University works to accomplish that goal, we will continue to challenge ourselves by harnessing the best available science and technology to achieve greater carbon reductions,” Katz said in an emailed statement (CQ 13).

-The Stack analyzed data provided by the Climate Registry and The Sustainability Tracking, Assessment & Rating System to examine different UC campuses’ progress over the past years towards their goal of carbon neutrality.
-Based on the current data and findings, the Stack also formed future projections to predict UCLA’s true time frame for achieving carbon neutrality.
+The Stack analyzed data provided by the Climate Registry (CQ 14) and the Association for the Advancement of Sustainability in Higher Education (CQ 15) to examine UC campuses’ progress towards their goal of carbon neutrality.
+Based on the current data and emissions trends, The Stack also calculated future projections to predict when UCLA will achieve carbon neutrality.

-### UC Greenhouse Gas Emissions by Source

-Comparing UC campuses’ carbon emissions
+### Comparing UC campuses’ carbon emissions

-The Carbon Neutrality Initiative aims for emitting net-zero greenhouse gas emissions from Scope 1 and Scope 2 by 2025.
-As these two scopes are managed directly by the organization, they are easier to measure and therefore are usually targeted first in achieving carbon neutrality.
-The UCOP has also set a goal of carbon neutrality from Scope 3 emissions by 2050.
+The Carbon Neutrality Initiative aims for emitting net-zero greenhouse gas emissions from Scope 1 and Scope 2 sources by 2025 (CQ 16).
+The UCOP has also set a goal of carbon neutrality from certain scope 3 sources by 2050 at the latest (CQ 16).

-The pie charts below categorize the greenhouse gas emissions from the nine undergraduate UCs into Scope 1, Scope 2 and Other, taken from the most recent data available.
-“Other” consists of Scope 3 emissions as well as biogenic emissions, which come from natural sources such as trees and soil.
+The pie charts below categorize the greenhouse gas emissions from the nine undergraduate UCs into Scope 1, Scope 2 and Other.
+“Other” consists of Scope 3 emissions as well as biogenic emissions, which come from natural sources such as plants and soil (CQ 17).

-The following CO2 gas emissions are taken from the year 2019, excluding UCLA and UC Davis reported from 2018, UC Merced from 2017, and UC Santa Cruz from 2016.
+The charts display data for the most recent year available for each campus, which is 2016 for UC Santa Cruz, 2017 for UC Merced, 2018 for UCLA and UC Davis, and 2019 for all other UCs.

 #### Legend